gracious-tech/copy.church/src/publish/book/index.md

 ## Serving and Bearing Burdens

 If you’re feeling overwhelmed by what’s involved in making your book freely available, that’s normal.
-Pace yourself, take one step at a time, read a productivity book like _[What’s Best Next](https://www.whatsbestnext.com/product/whats-best-next/) _or _[Deep Work](https://calnewport.com/deep-work-rules-for-focused-success-in-a-distracted-world/)_, and commit your labor to God in prayer.
+Pace yourself, take one step at a time, read a productivity book like _[What’s Best Next](https://www.whatsbestnext.com/product/whats-best-next/)_ or _[Deep Work](https://calnewport.com/deep-work-rules-for-focused-success-in-a-distracted-world/)_, and commit your labor to God in prayer.
 Be encouraged that God is honored by any extra effort you exert to freely give.
 As with all followers of Christ, authors are called to serve those they minister to out of love (Gal 5:13).
 Your work to create beautiful, useful, edifying books that adorn the gospel is an act of bearing the burdens of others (Gal 6:2), and reflects the heart of our Master who came not to be served, but to serve (Mark 10:45).

 ### What If I Need Help?

 If you get stuck and need some personal help, there are two people you can reach out to who would be happy to help you answer questions you can’t get answers to from YouTube tutorials, AI, or forums:

 * Johnathan: [JohnathansLiterature@gmail.com](mailto:JohnathansLiterature@gmail.com)
 * Courtney: [courtney.sj@lyndnex.com](mailto:courtney.sj@lyndnex.com)

-[^1]:
-     While some people argue that CC BY-SA (Creative Commons Attribution-ShareAlike) is the best option, we believe that Scripture and wisdom require dedication to the public domain, a position we defend in [this article](https://sellingjesus.org/articles/sharealike#_5-reasons-share-alike-is-problematic).

-[^2]:
-     If you go to [https://translate.google.com/](https://translate.google.com/) and click on the “Documents” tab, you’ll have the option to upload your entire book file, as long as it’s in a .docx or .pdf format.
-If you have all of your book text in a Google Doc, you can click Tools > Translate document, and that will translate it as well.